HelloWorld-1017/HelloWorld-1017.github.io/_posts/2022-09-27-hypothesis-test-summarize-the-thoughts-of-Pearson-and-Fisher.md

 ---
 layout: single
-title: 【Hypothesis Test 1】Summarize the Thoughts of Pearson and Fisher
+title: "Hypothesis Test 1: Summarize the Thoughts of Pearson and Fisher"
 date: 2022-09-27 16:47:51 +0800
 categories:
  - Mathematics